 This course is designed to meet the human resource needs of the chemical and allied industries and tertiary educational institutions, by providing nationally and internationally recognised tertiary education and training to students.
-Students who are successful in this programme may progress to the Advanced Diploma in Analytical Chemistry followed by the Postgraduate Diploma in Analytical Chemistry/Honours in order to gain access to postgraduate study towards a Masters or Doctoral qualification.
+Students who are successful in this programme may progress to the Advanced Diploma in Chemistry followed by an Honours in Chemistry in order to gain access to postgraduate study towards a Masters or Doctoral qualification.

 Apart from the formal course and practical work at DUT's Chemistry laboratories, the course also includes nine months Work Integrated Learning (WIL) component in an industrial setting where skills and knowledge acquired at university are integrated and applied under real-life working conditions.